 13 What the Dickens S 9m Climb into the recess and up to the roof, traverse right below the overhang to pull round the nose on good holds.

-14 Hard Times HVS 5a * 8m Start just right of the neb and climb past a right pointing flake onto a steep wall left of cracks.
-Then finish direct without using the neb of previous route.
+14 Hard Times HVS 5a * 8m Start just right and climb past a right pointing flake onto a steep wall left of cracks.
+Then finish direct without using the nose of previous route.

 15 Oliver Twist E1 5b ** 8m Climb past a left pointing flake to the base of twin cracks and follow these awkwardly to the top.